syncfusion/blazor-docs/src/charts/range-selector/labels.md

+---
+title: " Labels in Blazor Range Selector component | Syncfusion "

+component: "Range Selector"

+description: "Learn here all about labels in Syncfusion Blazor Range Selector (SfRangeNavigator) component and more."
+---

-# Labels
+# Labels in Blazor Range Selector (SfRangeNavigator)

-## Multilevel labels
+## Multi-level labels

-The second level labels for the range navigator can be enabled by setting the [`EnableGrouping`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.RangeNavigatorModel.html#Syncfusion_Blazor_Charts_RangeNavigatorModel_EnableGrouping) property to true.
-This is restricted to date-time axis alone.
+The multi-level labels for the Range Selector can be enabled by setting the [`EnableGrouping`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfRangeNavigator.html#Syncfusion_Blazor_Charts_SfRangeNavigator_EnableGrouping) property to **true**.
+This is restricted to the datetime axis alone.

 {% aspTab template="range-navigator/label/multi", sourceFiles="multi.razor" %}